 Ok, I think this will be my last post on dosas.
 Not that I have had enough of them.
 Believe me, in my dictionary, there is no such word like No for Dosas.
 But I have to consider my family too right.
 Every other day, they are subjected to different versions and each one is highly treated with great expectations of the end result.
 Let me tell you one thing, all the different varieties that I have tried have all turned out to be simply delicious!
 I come to the conclusion that anything and everything on or in the dosa, will taste great!

 For the record, I have posted 28 dosas till date and about 13 after the mela announcement.
 I feel bad that I couldn’t make more.
 But then, of course, I now have so many varieties to try and make it 101 varieties!
 Coming to these varieties, I finally did what I was planning to make for quite some time now.
 Took the dosa batter out and tried making different combinations over it.
 So it didn’t involve making anything new but just a combination of sorts!
-When I used the Paneer Butter Masala and made a masala dosa, hubby dear was very sceptical.
-He said there is a limit for creativity and this is stretching too far.
+When I used the Paneer Butter Masala and made a masala dosa, hubby dear was very skeptical.
+He said there is a limit to creativity and this is stretching too far.
 But actually, it tasted great.

 Then there was that Carrot and Zucchini Dosa.
 For the life of me, I couldn’t understand how this looks or tastes.
 Finally, I read somewhere that it’s not available out here.
 Ok, that’s fine.
 So the next option left was to just go ahead with the carrot.
 It came out yummy.